 In over 25 years of being in the mortgage & remortgage sector we have arranged mortgages for a multitude of clients across the UK, even if they had been declined elsewhere or believed that they may be rejected if they applied.
 If you unfortunately have one or more of the common issues listed below which could prevent you from obtaining a mortgage or remortgage, then read on to understand in more detail what may cause a rejected mortgage enquiry and how to potentially get approved for a mortgage.

 It is important to be aware that rejection doesn`t necessarily mean that no other mortgage lenders will accept your mortgage application.
-This is because there are a lot of lenders & they all have different criteria - some are actually targeting consumers who have adverse credit or a low credit score, so you could get that remortgage or mortgage afterall.
+This is because there are a lot of lenders & they all have different criteria - some want to lend to UK consumers who have adverse credit or a low credit score, so you could get that remortgage or mortgage afterall.

 Reasons For A Mortgage Decline And Mortgage Lending Criteria